avapolzin/spike/paper/paper.md

 `spike` is also parallelized for use with large sets of coordinates using `multiprocess`, and the option to run the code in parallel is togglable.

-Optionally, `spike` can complete the "drizzle" steps on the original imaging data, as well, making for one-time processing of both the PSFs and the original images.
+Optionally, `spike` can complete the "drizzle" steps on the original imaging data, as well, making for one-time, _consistent_ processing of both the PSFs and the original images.
 As some users will prefer to analyze high-level data products directly from the _HST_, _JWST_, and, eventually, Roman pipelines, this feature is opt-in.

 In addition to .fits outputs, users can specify whether they would like a .asdf file returned, too, and it is possible to write .png images of the individual PSF models and the final co-add, which allows users to do quick visual inspection.